 Craig Bryksa is the President, Chief Executive Officer and a Director of Crescent Point, roles he has held since September 2018.
-Prior to his current position, Mr. Bryksa was Vice President, Engineering West and has held a number of senior management roles with Crescent Point since joining the company in 2006, directly overseeing the development and operations of each of Crescent Point's core assets.
+Prior to his current position, Mr. Bryksa was Vice President, Engineering West and has held a number of senior management roles with Crescent Point since joining the Corporation in 2006, directly overseeing the development and operations of each of Crescent Point's core assets.

-Mr. Bryksa has significant experience as a professional engineer in the oil and gas industry, working with companies such as Enerplus Resources Fund and McDaniel & Associates Consultants.
+Mr. Bryksa is the Chair of the Board of Governors at the Canadian Association of Petroleum Producers ("CAPP").
+He has significant experience as a professional engineer in the oil and gas industry, working with companies such as Enerplus Resources Fund and McDaniel & Associates Consultants.
 Mr. Bryksa is a member of the Association of Professional Engineers and Geoscientists of Alberta ("APEGA") and Association of Professional Engineers and Geoscientists of Saskatchewan ("APEGS").
 He holds a Bachelor of Applied Science degree in petroleum engineering from the University of Regina.